openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Individual backers

-Also thanks to the many backers who support us with a recurring donation of $5 or more every month!
+Also, thank you to the many backers who support us with a recurring donation of $5 or more every month!

 <object type="image/svg+xml" data="https://opencollective.com/open-web-docs/tiers/backer.svg?avatarHeight=80&width=480"></object>

 ### GitHub Sponsors

-And of course, thank you to all of Open Web Docs' [GitHub Sponsors](https://github.com/sponsors/openwebdocs)!
+And, of course, thank you to all of Open Web Docs' [GitHub Sponsors](https://github.com/sponsors/openwebdocs)!

   <iframe
     src="https://github.com/sponsors/openwebdocs/card"